jordanmontt/illimani-memory-profiler/README.md

 profiler profileFor: 2 seconds.
 ```

+### Profiler manual API

 For starting the stoping the profiling manually.
-This can be useful if you don't know how long your program will run.
+This can be useful if you don't know how long your program will run and you need to interact with the Pharo's IDE.

 ```st
 profiler startProfiling.
 profiler stopProfiling.
 ```

+### Open the GUI

 You can open the ui at any time with the message `open` (even if the profiler is still profiling)